dariobanfi/svg-flag-generator-with-name/README.md

 # svg-flag-generator-with-name

-Simple svg flag genrator with name.
+Simple svg flag generator with name.

-My mother needed this, and this was the most overengineered way to to it.
+My mother needed this, and this was the most over-engineered way to do it.

 P.S.
 I don't know GO